RedisGraph/RedisGraph/docs/commands/graph.constraint-create.md

 <note><b>Notes:</b>

 - Constraints are created asynchronously.
 The constraint creation command will reply with `PENDING` and the newly created constraint is enforced gradually on all relevant entities.
   During its creation phase, a constraint's status is `PENDING`.
-If all governed entities confirm to the constraint - its status is updated to `OPERATIONAL`, otherwise, if a conflicting entity has been detected, the constraint status is updated to `FAILED` and the constraint is not enforced.
+If all governed entities confirm to the constraint - its status is updated to `OPERATIONAL`, otherwise, if a conflict has been detected, the constraint status is updated to `FAILED` and the constraint is not enforced.
 The caller may try to resolve the conflict and recreate the constraint.
 To retrieve the status of all constraints - use the `db.constraints()` procedure.
 - A constraint creation command may fail synchronously due to the following reasons:
   1. Syntax error
   2. Constraint already exists